slowjams/LINQ/1-LINQ.md

 List<Dog> dogs = new() { new(Name: "Duke", Owner: p1), new("Denim", p2), new("Wiley", Owner: p3) };

 var q = from person in people
-        join cat in cats on person equals cat.Owner  // first note the join kney doesn't need to be primitve type, it can be reference type join dog in dogs on person equals dog.Owner  //  the person range variable in the second join is actlly lifted as anon.person select new {
+        join cat in cats on person equals cat.Owner  // first note the join key doesn't need to be primitve type, it can be reference type join dog in dogs on person equals dog.Owner  // the person range variable in the second join is actlly lifted as anon.person select new {
            person,
            cat,